 Check the 'Costs' section under the Application tab.

-Reciprocal exchange programs between the University of Iowa and Strathclyde University in Glasgow, Scotland, UK allows undergraduate students to spend a semester or academic year fully integrated with their British peers in student housing and attending regular classes.
+The reciprocal exchange program between the University of Iowa and the University of Strathclyde in Glasgow, Scotland allows undergraduate students to spend a semester or academic year fully integrated with their Scottish peers in student housing and attending regular classes.

 Glasgow is the largest city in Scotland and has a bustling arts and entertainment scene.
 On campus, the University of Strathclyde Students Association is home to clubs & societies, a sports union, musical ensembles, and volunteer organizations.

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.

 You can find detailed semester dates for the upcoming sessions in the Fact Sheet document provided under the Exchange Factsheet here.

 Students should consider these dates tentative until they receive final dates for their session abroad from the host university prior to the start of the program.

 The University of Strathclyde was founded over 200 years ago by a visionary professor who wanted to provide education to the working men and women of Glasgow, dubbing the University of Strathclyde 'a place of useful learning'.
 Although it began as a technical institution, and still boasts an excellent College of Engineering, business and the humanities are also strong at Strathclyde.
 The main campus is located in the city center of Glasgow, making it a truly urban educational experience.